thanasisn/BBand_LAP/Readme.md

 ## TODO

 - Replace and compare processes from "CM_21_GLB"
-  - Some of the first stages have been replaced
+  - All the major stages have been replaced
+  - Secondary processes are to be ported
 - Process more instruments
 - Interactive plot of db variables
 - Import libRadtran data